 No. New letters must be provided for application for Subspecialty Certification in Pediatric Clinical Neuropsychology, although a letter of recommendation may come from the same person who provided a previous letter.
 The letters of recommendation for Subspecialty Certification in Pediatric Clinical Neuropsychology should specifically address your qualifications for practice as a pediatric neuropsychologist.
 Additionally, letters of recommendation for the Subspecialty should be written in close proximity in time to your initial application for the Subspecialty.

-The subspecialty Written Examination will be held at the annual AACN meeting in June.
+The subspecialty Written Examination is held at the annual AACN meeting in June.
 Further details will be provided when candidates register for the examination.

 The Written Examination consists of 30 multiple-choice questions covering the science and practice of pediatric neuropsychology.
 Topics may include: neurodevelopment, functional neuroanatomy, pediatric clinical syndromes, childhood psychopathology, specialized neuropsychological assessment techniques, research methodology in pediatric populations, developmental psychology, family systems, genetics, cultural diversity, ethical and legal issues in pediatric neuropsychological practice, consultation, and intervention strategies.